National pledges to bring back Rotorua rescue helicopter

 Rotorua MP Todd McClay says National will bring back the city's rescue helicopter after it was sold two years ago.

 McClay made the announcement alongside National's health spokesman Dr Shane Reti in Rotorua today.
+Reti said National would, if elected, pledge $1.6 million annually for four years to return Rotorua's rescue helicopter.

 Read More